ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 ## Experimental mindset

-To simplify the realistic altimetric problem, the proposed DC is set using an idealized dynamic: the one layer and a half quasi-geostrophic motions which can mimic the actual ocean surface dynamics in certain geographic regions but is much simpler than the global four dimensional ocean dynamics.
+To simplify the realistic altimetric problem, the proposed DC is set using an idealized dynamic: a one layer and a half quasi-geostrophic motions (see for instance Ubelmann et al., 2015) which can mimic the actual ocean surface dynamics in certain geographic regions but is much simpler than the global four dimensional ocean dynamics.

 The DC is composed of three set of observations of increasing realism:
-- The **full SSH field set up** consists in observing the full SSH fields of "our quasi-geostrophic ocean" every 5 time steps ;
+- Managing observations sparse in time: the **Full field observations (A) set up** consists in observing the full SSH fields of "our quasi-geostrophic ocean" every 5 day ;
-- The **dense alimetric data set up** consists in observing pseudo SSH data similar to Nadir-altimeter data from satellites that fly repeatedly over "our quasi-geostrophic ocean" providing a one-dimensional look of the ocean SSH every 5 time steps ;
+- Managing observations sparse in space: the **Everyday jason1 observations (B) set up** consists in observing pseudo SSH data similar to the Nadir-altimeter Jason1 data (as it would have seen the ocean over 42 days) but providing a one-dimensional look of  "our quasi-geostrophic ocean" SSH every day ;
-- The **realistic altimetric data set up** consists in observing the same observations as in the dense altimetric data set up but with a time frequency of one Nadir-like observation every 20 time steps.
+- Managing realistic observations: the **Realistic observations (C) set up** consists in observing "our quasi-geostrophic ocean" with similar space and time observation density as a constellation of 4 Nadir satellites (Envisat, Jason1, Geosat2 and Topex-Poseidon).

 A baseline reconstruction method is provided (see below) and the practical goal of the challenge is to beat this baseline according to scores also described below and in Jupyter notebooks.